coecms/coecms.github.io/posts/2022-04-26-storage-where-what-why-how.md

 mdss -P project_id get -r localdir $USER/remotedir
 ```

 You can put large amounts of data with netmv / netcp.
-Makes tar file of a directory, can be slow and increase disk usage in short term.
-Data must be retrieved in large quanta.
-Using mdss to transfer as-is will generally time out before all data is transferred.
+These tools make a tar file of the directory you are trying to move, can be slow and increase disk usage dramatically in short term.
+Data must also be retrieved again in large quanta.
+This is usually not recommended.

+Using the mdss command to transfer on a login node will generally time out before all data is transferred.
+So, the best option is probably to use an interactive PBS job, or create a script, and use mdss put -r.

 If a data transfer times out before it is finished, it can be difficult to determine what has been transferred successfully, and extremely difficult to then transfer only what wasn't successfully written.